13 Best Fall Vacations in the US: From Foliage to Festivals

 Why should you attend the Albuquerque International Balloon Fiesta?

-• Imagine a desert sky painted with hundreds of colorful balloons, rising gracefully with the morning sun.
+This spectacle is a BUCKET LIST-WORTHY event.
+Imagine a desert sky painted with hundreds of colorful balloons, rising gracefully with the morning sun.

-• Experience the magic of the “Balloon Glow” event, where balloons light up the night sky.
+You can not only watch breathtaking balloon ascensions but also enjoy food vendors and experience the magic of the “Balloon Glow” event, where balloons light up the night sky.

 This world-renowned festival is unforgettable, but beyond the fiesta, Albuquerque offers stunning landscapes, a rich blend of culture, and delicious southwestern cuisine.